Is Benjamin Graham Still Relevant Today?

 I first heard of Benjamin Graham when reading Jason Kelly's excellent investment book, The Neatest Little Guide to Stock Market Investing.
 At the time I had no idea how to invest, never mind what the Price to Earnings ratio was.
 It was as foreign to me as the Light Bee X battery.
 I was a complete novice.

 I found it interesting that someone who that had been in the investment industry so long ago could be regarded so highly entering the 2000s.
 Despite his popularity, I had lingering doubts.

 In the modern world of computers, instant data, and new economic conditions, was Graham's advice now worth anything?

 To answer this question, I'm going to unpack Benjamin Graham's philosophy for you.
 Then, I'll draw some basic implications of Benjamin Graham's teachings and, finally, show you how classic Benjamin Graham styled value investing works in today's markets.
-When we're done, I'm going to show you just how well Benjamin Graham's best strategy has worked for my portfolio since 2013 (Hint: it's been nothing short of spectacular).
+When we're done, I'm going to show you just how well Benjamin Graham's best strategy has worked for my portfolio since 2013.
 Ready?

 5 Essential Lessons from Benjamin Graham